joshuahonig/AP-Research-Data/README.md

 On a desktop computer, only a portion of the graphs may show.
 To get the full graph, click the grey "Download" button in the top right.

+## Appendix A

+This folder contains the programs that were created by the author for this research.

 ## Appendix C

 There is a folder for each politician.
 The folders contain all graphs generated for that politician.